-We had lived there for about a year, and all he had seen was white people in our tiny town.
+We had lived there for about a year, and all he had seen were white people in our tiny town.

 I apologized and told my son that some people are just darker than others, and it is a beautiful thing that everyone is so different.

 Listen to your children

 I did not disagree, but before I realized what was happening, I said something about how difficult it must be to be a policeman.

 I hadn’t had time to react when she followed that up with, “If that had been you who grabbed for something, he would have yelled at you and told you to PUT YOUR HANDS UP!”

-Without fail, I always dig in my purse looking for my license or reach in the glove box rooting around like a hog on a truffle hunt.
+Without fail, I always dig in my purse, looking for my license, or reach in the glove box rooting around like a hog on a truffle hunt.

 Yet… not one of them has ever even released their gun from the holster strap.

-The little old man cop I yelled at was so tired of arguing that he sighed and threw up his hands and told me to watch for deer while he walked back to his car muttering.
+The little old man cop I yelled at was so tired of arguing that he sighed, threw up his hands, and told me to watch for deer while he walked back to his car, muttering.

 Then I thought about the video where the old white lady screams at the cop for like five minutes, then she gets out of the car and gets right up in his face, he keeps telling her to stop it and get in her car.

 My children teach me things all the time

-She had heard the story of when I was in middle school, and a girl was picking on my Indian friend, because her name sounded different, and her skin was dark.
+She had heard the story of when I was in middle school, and a girl picked on my Indian friend because her name sounded different and her skin was dark.

 She knew this resulted in me getting brownie smeared on my face… but afterward, I had turned a brownie upside down on the bully’s perfectly blond head.